Voxtrium/GR-DM-Interaction-Theory/README.md

-# Black-hole horizons as routers for dark matter and dark energy — overview
+# Black-hole horizons as routers for dark matter and dark energy overview document

 **One idea in one sentence.**
 Horizon activity (growth/mergers) seeds tiny, conserved source terms that route energy into three channels — vacuum (looks like dark‑energy drift), dark matter (as soliton‑like grains), and gravitational waves — with the split controlled by simple microphysics.